 Risk and opportunity management

 Deutsche Telekom AG has implemented a comprehensive compliance management system.
 According to this system, a compliance program is set up based on a structured risk assessment process performed once a year throughout the Group.
-For detailed information about the compliance management system, please refer to Deutsche Telekom AG’s website www.telekom.com/en/company/compliance The compliance management system also includes the Code of Conduct, the Code of Ethics, and various policies.
+For detailed information about the compliance management system, please refer to Deutsche Telekom AG’s website: www.telekom.com/en/company/compliance The compliance management system also includes the Code of Conduct, the Code of Ethics, and various policies.
 The Code of Conduct defines how employees and management should practice value-based and legally compliant conduct in their daily business activities.
 The Code of Ethics addresses the members of the Board of Management of Deutsche Telekom AG and persons within the Group who carry special responsibility for financial reporting.
 It obliges these individuals to comply with the principles of honesty, integrity, transparency, and ethical conduct.
-The Code of Conduct and the Code of Ethics are published on Deutsche Telekom AG’s website https://www.telekom.com/en/company/compliance/code-of-conduct and https://www.telekom.com/en/investor-relations/management-and-corporate-governance The compliance management system in place at Deutsche Telekom AG and other selected national and international companies was certified as being appropriate and effectively implemented by an external auditor in stages from 2016 through 2017 in accordance with IDW audit standard 980 with the focus on anti-corruption.
+The Code of Conduct and the Code of Ethics are published on Deutsche Telekom AG’s website: www.telekom.com/en/company/compliance/code-of-conduct and https://www.telekom.com/de/investor-relations/unternehmen/management---corporate-governance The compliance management system in place at Deutsche Telekom AG and other selected national and international companies was certified as being appropriate and effectively implemented by an external auditor in stages from 2012 through 2014 in accordance with IDW audit standard 980 with the focus on anti-corruption.
 The Company aims to attain similar certification with the same focus again for 2016 and 2017.

 Internal controls over financial reporting